Easy Fudge Recipes

 View This Recipe

 This Chocolate Peanut Butter Fudge swirl is quite possibly heaven on earth.
 Think Reese’s Peanut Butter Cup in fudge form.
 At first glance, I know this looks like a complicated recipe but it is actually very easy.
 This is a variation of our See’s Fudge recipe.
-And similarly, this one can be made with under 20 minutes of prep time.
+Similarly, you can make this one with under 20 minutes of prep time.

 Cut up cubes of Chocolate Peanut Butter Fudge.